nguyen41v/oxycsbot/README.md

-#oxycsbot
+# oxycsbot
-A basic chatbot that gives help to first year athletes transitioning to college
+A basic chatbot that gives help to lonely (first year) college students.